Madaniarias/Book-Review-Social-Network/PROJECT/README.md

 ## Problem definition

 I am High School Student in an International School in Japan who attends an English Literature class.
 The class requires active discussion and exchange of ideas about the books read for the course.
 I am asked to manually create a personal portfolio and add my thoughts in it after the discussions in class, however at the moment this method has become too time consuming for me, tedious and hard to keep track off.
 It is also difficult for me to find important information when studying and is hard to catch up when I miss a class.
-Additionally, I have spoken with my classmates which have agreed about it being an issue for most students in the class.
+Additionally, I have spoken with my classmates which have agreed about it being an issue for most students in the class and including motivation as one of their issues too.
 After a brainstorm session (shown in Appendix section 1), I've concluded that I am in need of a Social Network that allows me to post my ideas and have class discussion in an organized manner.
 Additionally, it is important to consider that the client's budget is limited.

 ## Rationale for Proposed Solution